node-red/node-red-web-nodes/dropbox/README.md

 Install
 -------

-Run the following command in the root directory of your Node-RED install
+Search for `node-red-node-dropbox` in the Palette Manager, or run the following command in your Node-RED user directory, ``~/.node-red`:

     npm install node-red-node-dropbox

 Usage
 -----

-###Watch node
+### Watch node

 Watches for file events on Dropbox.